 The population of the United States is not a financially homogenous blend.
 The median per capita income for 2014 was $28,889, according to the most current information obtained from the Census ACS survey.
 This means that half of all Americans make less than $28,889 per year and half earn more.
 Those who are at or below the median income will naturally have more trouble saving for emergencies as well as fewer options for obtaining credit from traditional lenders.

 How Proposed Regulations Will Hurt Millions of Americans

 What many people do not know is that up until 2013, several banks offered a product similar to fast payday loans called an advance deposit loan.
 In 2013, the Office of the Comptroller of the Currency, or OCC, issued regulations on these types of loans that resulted in virtually every bank opting to stop offering these loans.
 The new rules included six-month reviews of the borrower’s financial situation to see if it had improved, a minimum of one month between loans, underwriting to verify that borrowers had the means to repay the loan and a limit of one loan per month.

 The CFPB is now proposing similar — but even more stringent — regulations for the payday loan industry.
 The new underwriting rules include a minimum of 60 days between loans and a regulation prohibiting further loans for a full year unless borrowers can prove that their financial situation has improved.

-CFPB Admits Payday Loans are Necessary for Many Americans
+CFPB Admits fast payday loans are Necessary for Many Americans

-A payday loan can be a viable option for many borrowers who need a relatively small amount of money for a short term.
-Payday loans, however, are not the perfect solution for all financial problems.
-If you would like to learn more about payday loans, you can find additional articles at PersonalMoneyStore.com.
+A payday loan can be a viable option for many borrowers who need a relatively small amount of money for a short term. fast payday loans, however, are not the perfect solution for all financial problems.
+If you would like to learn more about fast payday loans, you can find additional articles at PersonalMoneyStore.com.